blainehansen/macro-ts/README.draft.md

 This project aims to fill the missing meta-programming gap in typescript.

 Anyone who's used a statically typed language with a powerful and safe macro/meta-programming system knows that they are essential to truly unlock the full power of the language.
-Static types without meta-programming are simply too inflexible to be used for common purposes.
+Statically typed languages without meta-programming are simply too inflexible to be truly productive, and statically typed languages *with* meta-programming are unbelievably safe and productive.

-You may be saying: but [typescript already has macros!]() However, it's very important to notice that the transformation process allowed by the typescript compiler **don't typecheck the transformed output**.
+You may be saying: but [typescript already has macros!](https://blog.logrocket.com/using-typescript-transforms-to-enrich-runtime-code-3fd2863221ed/) However, it's very important to notice that the transformation process allowed by the typescript compiler **don't typecheck the transformed output**.
 This makes them unsafe and not very useful.

+[Mapped](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) and [Conditional](https://www.typescriptlang.org/docs/handbook/advanced-types.html#conditional-types) types can do some of the work that traditional macros would usually do, but they aren't nearly complete.

 `macro-ts` attempts to solve that, at least in the short term.
+This project also adds some nice conveniences to using the compiler, and compiling for multiple simply defined targets.

 ## Quickstart

 You can quickly run/check/build a file just by calling the command with an entry file or glob.
-This method is appropriate for rapid prototyping or experimentation, and will use the `none` compilation environment, and will try to load macros from a `.macro-ts.ts` file in the current working directory.
+This method is appropriate for rapid prototyping or experimentation, will use the `anywhere` compilation environment, and will try to load macros from a `.macro-ts.ts` file in the current working directory.

 ```bash
 npx macro-ts run someScript.ts